-The Community Development Department of the Office of Business Development is responsible for administering the CDBG program and developing the Consolidated Plan and subsequent Annual Action Plans.
+The Community Development Division of the Office of Business Development is responsible for administering the CDBG program and developing the Consolidated Plan and subsequent Annual Action Plans.
 Community Development staff consulted with numerous public service agencies and the Hickory Public Housing Authority during development of the Consolidated Plan.
 Consultation took place at both public meetings and through individual meetings and phone conversations.
 This Annual Action Planning Process continued that effort.
 Additional conversations are happening around equity and inclusion in housing.
-The City's Community Development Manager is serving for a 2nd year on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
-The goal of this committee is centered around education of housing opportunities (including both homeownership and rentals) specifically in minority communities.
+The City's Community Development Specialist is serving on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
+The goal of this committee is centered on education of housing opportunities (including both homeownership and rentals) specifically in minority communities.
 These efforts included a community housing fair to help educate potential homebuyers about the process of homeownership including credit scores, mortgage processes and even basic home maintenance.
 This housing fair also focused on the rental component and the assistance that is available from agencies in the area.